 Several students speculated that the incident was reported by students who witnessed the cheating.
-This detail has yet to be corroborated by the administration.
+Professor Chen later confirmed that this was the case.

-Today, in Calculus I lecture, Professor Chen told his students that the retest would take place on Thursday in a different room that will be announced shortly before the exam.
-He said that the material will be the same, but that the questions will be different.
+On December 5, in Calculus I lecture, Professor Chen told his students that the retest would take place on Thursday, December 7 in a different room that would be announced shortly before the exam.
+He said that the material would be the same, but that the questions would be different.
 He then proceeded to teach class as normal.